Signal has partnered with The Compass Atelier to showcase ongoing monthly exhibitions of visual artists from the Washington Metropolitan area.

 We’re excited to announce our new partnership and monthly exhibition with the art students of The Compass Atelier Master Artist Program.
 Our City Center branch will morph into a revolving art show, giving students a stage to display their visual artwork and get recognized in the community.
 A new artist will be highlighted each month with an opening celebratory reception taking place on the first Thursday of every month.
 Come by and enjoy wine, food, and music as we celebrate and recognize the artists of our community.
 Come back monthly to see which new artist we’re featuring at our City Center branch.

-For the month of September, we’ll be showcasing the work of two local artist, Carol and Francie.
-The exhibit featuring their colorful sketches and paintings, will run from September 1 – September 31 at our City Center branch with a celebratory reception happening on Thursday, September 5 from 6pm – 8pm.
+For the month of November, we’ll be showcasing the work of two local artists, Frank and John!
+The exhibit featuring their delicate yet vibrant paintings, will run from November 1 – November 30 at our City Center branch with a celebratory reception happening on Thursday, November 7 from 6pm – 8pm.
 Hope to see you there!

 Photographs and/or videos will be taken at the opening reception event.